amor71/LiuAlgoTrader/docs/source/Backtesting.rst

 |br|
 **Notes**:

-1. A backtest session creates a new `batch-id`.
+1. A back-test session creates a new `batch-id`.
 This is helpful when running analysis of a backtest session.
 See the Analysis section for more details.
 2. Strategies running in a backtesting session are marked with `BACKTEST` environment when logging trades, this is helpful to distinguish between backtest trades, paper and live trades when querying the database.
 3. When the `backtester` application starts, it lists all the stocks picked by the scanners during the trading session.
 4. `backtester` re-runs each session, by loading per-minute candles for the stock trading session (up to one week back).
 This reply simulates per-minute trading, vs. per-second trading during `trader` execution (though, the `trader` application can also be configured to execute strategies per minute and not per secord).